Crimson Desert: How to Build the Greymane Camp – Dispatch & Trade Guide

 • As soon as Ross is available, start at least one dispatch mission and get used to checking it regularly.

-The first camp upgrade is cheap compared to later ones (a small amount of food and money, with an 18 in-game hour completion time), but it sets the rhythm: upgrades and many Grounds of the Sunrise steps are time-gated.
+The first camp upgrade is cheap compared to later ones (a small amount of food and camp funds, with an 18 in-game hour completion time), but it sets the rhythm: upgrades and many Grounds of the Sunrise steps are time-gated.
 The earlier you start those timers, the less you’ll feel the wait later.

-Dispatch vs Vendor Greymanes: Who Does What
+Dispatch vs Vendor Comrades: Who Does What

-Greymanes come in two functional types, and understanding the difference changes how you treat them:
+Comrades come in two functional types, and understanding the difference changes how you treat them:

 Several vendors are especially important: